 You may also need to make an addition if you claimed certain tax credits.
-Call one of the numbers listed on page 1 of these instructions if any of the following apply:
+Call one of the numbers listed on page 1 of these instructions if you claimed any of the following:

-- You claimed the Pollution Control Credit.
-(Form 315) - You claimed the Agricultural Pollution Control Equipment Credit.
+- Agricultural Water Conservation System credit (Form 312) - Pollution Control Credit.
+(Form 315) - Agricultural Pollution Control Equipment Credit.
 (Form 325)

-O. Other Adjustments
+Q. Other Adjustments